rra/krb5-strength/README.md

 need to regenerate Makefile.in, you will need Automake 1.11 or later.
 For bootstrap or if you change configure.ac or any of the m4 files it includes and need to regenerate configure or config.h.in, you will need Autoconf 2.64 or later.
-You will also need Perl 5.010 or later and the DBI, DBD::SQLite, JSON, Perl6::Slurp, and Readonly modules (from CPAN) to generate man pages and bootstrap the test suite data from a Git checkout.
+Perl is also required to generate manual pages from a fresh Git checkout.
+You will also need Perl 5.010 or later and the Const::Fast, DBI, DBD::SQLite, JSON::MaybeXS, and Perl6::Slurp modules (from CPAN) to bootstrap the test suite data from a Git checkout.

 ## Building and Installation